juanriopizzella/CloseFilesOnLoadCheckbox/README.md

 This should be done in all machines.

-Please get in touch if you are using a different Navisworks Manage year-release so that I can prepare a different DLL file for you.
+Please get in touch if you are using a different Navisworks Manage year-release so that I can prepare a different DLL file for you and afterwards upload it in case someone else could be interested as well.

 ## Author